chanshiyucx/blog/article/008-web-knowledge-base.md

 In practice, use `undefined` to check if something hasn't been initialized, and use `null` when you want to explicitly clear or reset a value.

+### Map, Set, WeakMap, WeakSet

+> Can you explain Map, Set, WeakMap, and WeakSet in JavaScript?

+These are data structures introduced in ES6 that offer alternatives to objects and arrays.

+Map is a key-value collection where keys can be any type, not just strings.

+Set stores unique values of any type, automatically removing duplicates.

+WeakMap is similar to Map but only accepts objects as keys and holds weak references, meaning if there are no other references to the key object, it can be garbage collected.
+It doesn't prevent memory leaks and has no iteration methods.

+WeakSet is like Set but only stores objects with weak references, also allowing garbage collection.

+Use Map for general key-value storage with non-string keys, Set for unique collections, WeakMap for storing metadata about objects without preventing garbage collection, and WeakSet for tracking object presence without memory leaks.

 ### `==` vs `===`

 > What's the difference between `==` and `===` in JavaScript?